orstavik/JoiEvents/docs/5_Gestures/Pattern15_GrabTouch.md

 This makes these CSS properties useless for dynamic control of touch events.

 Can't touch this!
 What?!
 Why??
 Noooo...
 Shutdown hard by the two CSS twins.
-You try to pretend like nothing happened, and quickly check your hair in a mirror.
+You try to pretend like nothing happened and while you check your clothes.
 No, it wasn't me.
 The CSS twins were probably just in a bad mood.
 And you TapDance your way over to another girl on the dance floor.

-Second, we approach the pointer event sisters with our `preventDefault()` moves.
+Second, we approach the pointer event girl gang with our `preventDefault()` moves.
-`preventDefault()` will not fail us, you think.
+`preventDefault()` will never fail us!
+You think.
-To `preventDefault()` with the pointer sisters is not such a fun and varied dance as the pan-this-way, pan-that-way, pan-this-that-and-the-other you could try with the CSS sisters.
+To do the `preventDefault()` with the pointer girls is not as suave as doing the pan-this-way, pan-that-way, pan-this-that-and-the-other with the exotic CSS sisters.
-But it definitively should make an impact.
-Habba-habba-`preventDefault()`!
+But the pointer girls are cool.
+To habba-habba-do-the-`preventDefault()` with them is alright.

 ```html
 <script>